 1. Bellagio – One of the most famous Movie Hotels in Las Vegas

-The Hotel Bellagio is a glamorous, stylish, very luxurious and one of the most famous hotels in Las Vegas.
-It is very popular as a movie set and was amongst others the film location of Rush Hour 2, Lucky You, What Happens in Vegas and 2012.
+The Hotel Bellagio is glamorous, stylish, very luxurious, and one of the most famous hotels in Las Vegas.
+It is very popular as a movie set and was amongst others the film location of Rush Hour 2, Lucky You, What Happens in Vegas, and 2012.

 Who knows the Oceans films with Bratt Pitt and George Clooney, knows that it was also the location for some scenes of Ocean’s Eleven and Oceans 13.

-The scenes of the film were shot at the casino, the botanical garden and the entrance area with the glass ceiling.
+The film scenes were shot at the casino, the botanical garden, and the entrance area with the glass ceiling.

-The most well-known scene; however, was shot in front of the hotel at the water fountain where everyone gathered at the end to watch the impressive spectacle.
+However, the most well-known scene was shot in front of the hotel at the water fountain, where everyone gathered at the end to watch the impressive spectacle.

 2. Ceasars Palace – Well known from the movie “Hangover”

-Caesar’s Palace is one of Las Vegas’ most spectacular hotels built in the style of an ancient Roman palace.
+Caesar’s Palace is one of Las Vegas’ most spectacular hotels built in an ancient Roman palace style.

-It is known for the concerts in the associated Colloseum where many stars from the music scene occur.
-But well-known movie scenes from, for example, Rain Man, Iron Man or the showgirls were filmed there.
+It is known for the concerts in the associated Colosseum, where many stars from the music scene occur.
+But well-known movie scenes from Rain Man, Iron Man, or the showgirls were filmed there.